ALatentPlace/ComfyUI_yanc/README.md

 ### Image
 - **Rotate Image**: Rotates an image and outputs the rotated image and a mask.
 Use ImageCompositeMasked (ComfyUI vanilla node) to combine it with another image.
 - **Scale Image to Side**: Scales an image to the selected side (width, height, shortest, longest).
 Let's you apply a modulo if needed.
+- **Resolution By Aspect Ration**: Based on the input image, the node calculates the aspect ratio of it and return the closest matching resolution for either SD 1.5 or SDXL.

 ### Text
 - **Text**: A simple multiline text node.